Nickchapman3773/Uranium-Fever/README.md

 ## Running 4GB Patcher
 - Navigate to `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas`.
-	- Steam and GOG users: Run `FNVpatch.exe`, which will be followed by a confirmatory CMD prompt popup saying `FalloutNV.exe patched!` and `FalloutNV_backup.exe` should now have appeared in the folder..
+	- Steam and GOG users: Run `FNVpatch.exe`.
+A CMD prompt popup will appear, confirming `FalloutNV.exe patched!`. `FalloutNV_backup.exe` will also appear in the folder.
-	- Epic Game Users: Run `Patcher.exe`. `FalloutNV_backup.exe` should now have appeared in the folder.
+	- Epic Game Users: Run `Patcher.exe`. `FalloutNV_backup.exe` will appear in the folder.

 > [!caution]
-> Failure to run patch the game for 4gb will result in a pink screen and a **NON-FUNCTIONAL** game.
+> Failure to run the correct patch will result in a pink screen when launching the game.

 ## Installing on Linux
 <details><summary>